My eyes have seen your salvation

 If we look up, bring our concerns before God's throne, God promises us a supernatural peace and deep spiritual joy, in all circumstances.
 This is when we really rely on him and lie in his hands.

-“I have spoken this to you so that you may have peace in me.
-In the world you have affliction; but be of good cheer, I have overcome the world” (John 16,33).
+“I have told you these things, so that in me you may have peace.
+In this world you will have trouble.
+But take heart!
+I have overcome the world.”
+(Johannes 16,33).

 Watch out: we don't just go on vacation and trust that God will take on all of our responsibilities.
 There are Christians who make exactly these mistakes.
 They confuse trust in God with irresponsibility.
 However, it is interesting to see how God shows great mercy in such cases.
 Better to trust God than to take our lives into our own hands.

-In any case, we must continue to be responsible, but we no longer trust our powers but in God.
-On the spiritual level we have to recognize that Jesus Christ is our salvation and our only hope and we should stop trying to bring forth spiritual fruit with our own strength.
-The Street Parade will not succeed either.
-In Psalm 37 we read:
+In any case, we must remain responsible, but we no longer rely on our own strength but on God.
+On a spiritual level, we must recognize that Jesus Christ is our salvation and our only hope, and we should stop trying to produce spiritual fruit with our own strength.
+The Street Parade will not succeed in this either.
+Psalm 37 let's read:

-“Trust in the Lord and do good; dwell in the land and guard faithfulness; and have your delight in the Lord, and he will give you what your heart desires.
-Commit your way to the Lord, and trust in him, and he will act, and he will cause your righteousness to rise like the light, and your righteousness like the midday” (Psalm 37,3-6).
+“Trust in the Lord and do good; dwell in the land and be faithful; delight in the Lord, and he will give you the desires of your heart.
+Commit your way to the Lord; trust in him, and he will act; he will make your righteousness shine forth like the sun, and your justice like the noonday.”
+(Psalm 37,3-6).

-Jesus Christ is our salvation, he justifies us.
+Jesus Christ is our salvation; he makes us righteous.
 We must entrust our lives to him unconditionally.
-However, don't retire, but "do good" and "guard loyalty".
-When our eyes are on Jesus, our salvation, we are in safe hands.
-Let's read again in Psalm 37:
+However, we must not become complacent, but rather "do good" and "be faithful."
+When our gaze is fixed on Jesus, our salvation, then we are in safe hands.
+Let us read again in Psalm 37:

-“A man's steps are made firm by the Lord, and he loves his way; if he falls, he will not be stretched out, for the Lord supports his hand.
-I was young and I grew old, but I never saw a righteous man forsake, nor his descendants begging for bread; always he is kind and lends, and his descendants for blessing” (Psalm 37,23-26).
+“The Lord makes a man’s steps firm, and he delights in his way; though he stumble, he will not be laid low, for the Lord upholds his hand.
+I was young and I am old, yet I have never seen the righteous forsaken, nor his descendants beg for bread; every day he is generous and lends, and his descendants "for a blessing" (Psalm 37,23-26).

 If we submit our ways to God, he will never leave us.

-"I will not leave you orphaned, I will come to you.
-Another small one , and the world sees me no more; But {you} look at me: because {I} live, {you} will also live.
-In that day you will know that I am in my Father and you in me and I in you.
-Whoever has my commandments and keeps them, it is he who loves me; but whoever loves me will be loved by my father; and I will love him and reveal myself to him” (John 14,18-21).
+"I will not leave you orphaned; I will come to you.
+One more little..."
+And the world will see me no more, but you will see me; because I live, you also will live.
+On that day you will realize that I am in my Father, and you are in me, and I am in you.
+Whoever has my commandments and keeps them, he it is who loves me.
+And he who loves me will be loved by my Father, and I too will love him and reveal myself to him.
+(Johannes 14,18-21).

 Even when Jesus ascended to the throne of God, he said that his disciples continued to see him!
 Wherever we are and in whatever situation we may be in, Jesus Christ, our salvation, is always visible and our eyes should always be on him.
 His request is:

-"Come to me, all you who are weary and burdened!
-And I will give you rest.
-Take my yoke upon you and learn from me!
-For I am meek and humble in heart, and "ye shall find rest for your souls"; for my yoke is easy, and my burden is light” (Matthew 11,28-30).
+“Come to me, all you who are weary and burdened, and I will give you rest.
+Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+For my yoke is easy and my burden is light.”
+(Matthäus 11,28-30).

 His promise is:

-"Even if I don't stay with you, you shall have peace.
-I give you my peace; a peace that no one in the world can give you.
-Therefore be without worry and fear” (John 14,27 Hope for all).
+“Even though I am not with you, you will have peace.
+My peace I give you; a peace that no one in the world can give you.
+Therefore do not worry or fear!”
+(Johannes 14,27).

 Today Zurich dances for peace and freedom.
 Let us also celebrate because our eyes have recognized the salvation of God and we pray that more and more fellow human beings can see and recognize what was revealed to us so wonderfully: "The wonderful salvation of God in Jesus Christ!"